steeltanuki/liqo/docs/examples/quick-start.md

 rome
 ```

-This means that two KinD clusters are deployed and running on your host.
+This means that two clusters are deployed and running on your host.

 Then, you can simply inspect the status of the clusters.
 To do so, you can export the `KUBECONFIG` variable to specify the identity file for *kubectl* and *liqoctl*, and then contact the cluster.